CPR Hands Placement for Adults

 6. Avoid lifting your hands completely off the chest.

-During CPR, push hard and fast until you see obvious signs of life or until the emergency response team arrives and takes over.
+During CPR, exert force vigorously and rapidly on the chest until you observe palpable vital signs or until the emergency response team arrives and takes over.
 Then, if needed, deliver ventilation or rescue breaths with minimal interruptions in chest compressions.
-Do this until normal breathing is restored or until the emergency response team arrives for advanced medical care.
+Continue this action until the temporal point when normal respiratory function is reestablished or until the emergency response team arrives for advanced medical care.

 During CPR on a child, you should place 1 or 2 hands in the center of the child's chest, between the nipples.
 If you become tired during compressions, use both hands to ensure you continue to reach the desired depth at a rate of 100-120 compressions per minute.

-Hand position for chest compression in infants or children younger than 1-year-old is different.
-The rescuer must place two fingers in the center of the chest just below the nipple line.
+For infants or children under 1 year, use two fingers for chest compressions, placing them just below the nipple line.
 An infant's body is much smaller, so you only need to use two fingers for compressions instead of your hands.
 Aim for a compression depth of about 1.5 inches or 1/3 the depth of the child's chest, at a rate of at least 100 compressions per minute.

 In the American Heart Association recommendation, rescue breathing is more important for infants and younger children.
 So it's essential to provide 30 compressions and two breaths.
 Do this until normal breathing is restored or until the emergency response team arrives for advanced medical care.